 The resort practices a strict environmental conservation policy and requires all divers to agree to its Reef Conservation Policy set up under its Environmental Conservation Programme.

 The English translation of the phrase Layang Layang means "Swallow's Reef" and bird watching is a favourite activity between dives.
 While the bird life is prolific, you will not see any swallows, but noddy terns, sooty terns and brown boobies all have nesting colonies here.
+The resort offers a sightseeing tour where countless migratory birds seek refuge within the huge lagoon.

 Additionally, the lagoon provides snorkelling and sea canoeing, and the resort offers a full size swimming pool for your use.
 For more sedate pastimes, you can play pool, bar football, or surf the internet with the resort's free wi-fi facility.